 Learn how to find root causes of a problem by using 5-why analysis, so you can fix the issues where it matters most.

-Previous version | Learn how to find root causes of a problem by using 5-why analysis, so you can fix the issues where it matters most.
-First in a series of four articles explaining this powerful tool.
+First in a series of articles explaining this powerful tool.

 More information: 5-why Analysis using a Fishbone Diagram, 5-why Analysis using an Excel Spreadsheet Table and The Weaknesses of 5-Why5-why analysis, used throughout the kaizen concept and in quality control, is a tool to discover the root causes of a problem.